micahwoods/atcweb3/content/post/turf-consistency-color/index.md

 Of course the Royal is not the only course in town.
 There are a lot of golf courses in this popular holiday and retirement area.

-One of my favorites is the Banyan GC.
+One of my favorites is the Pineapple Valley GC (formerly Banyan GC).
 Colors there change even more dramatically than at Royal Hua Hin.
-That's because the Banyan is set into a valley, surrounded on three sides by forests.
+That's because the course is set into a valley, surrounded on three sides by forests.
 Those forests range from green to orange to brown to yellow, depending on the light, and depending on the season.

-{{< figure src="banyan10.jpg" caption="View from the tenth tee at Banyan GC in May" >}}
+{{< figure src="banyan10.jpg" caption="View from the tenth tee at Pineapple Valley GC in May" >}}

-The playing conditions at Banyan GC are superb, with native manilagrass fairways and smooth Tifeagle greens.
+The playing conditions there are superb, with native manilagrass fairways and smooth Tifeagle greens.
 When it is dry, it seems the ball can run forever.

-{{< figure src="banyan8.jpg" caption="I found the fairway on this hole at Banyan GC" >}}
+{{< figure src="banyan8.jpg" caption="I found the fairway on the long eighth" >}}

 After you've played golf, and have checked the colors of the grass, you can also check the color of the sky at sunset, and the colors at the beach.